Finding An ADHD Doctor For Diagnosis & Treatment

 An ADHD doctor: The difference between psychologists and psychiatrists

-Essentially, a psychologist can help you identify symptoms and learn to manage them with healthy coping strategies.
+A psychologist can help you identify symptoms and learn to manage them with healthy coping strategies.
 As a licensed physician, a psychiatrist can both identify symptoms and prescribe medication to aid those with ADHD.
+Note that certain medications for ADHD may cause dependency.
+Discuss your options with your doctor before starting, changing, or stopping a medication.
+Do not start a medication not prescribed to you by your doctor.

 Getty/Vadym Pastukh